rosedu/techblog/_posts/2013-06-20-shell-tips-and-tricks-for-file-editing.md

 These will open the file, and redirect nothing into it.
-Since it is not appending anything, the contents will be erased. `:` is the no-op command so nothing will actually be done, but the shell with open and write (well.. nothing) into the file because of the redirection operator `>`.
+Since it is not appending anything, the contents will be erased. `:` is the no-op command so nothing will actually be done, but the shell with open and write (well ... nothing) into the file because of the redirection operator `>`.

 ### One input, two outputs